Frequently Asked Questions

 What's on the boat?

 We supply you with all that you will need, from diesel and gas, to a well equipped kitchen with fridge, gas cooker, pots & pans, cutlery, crockery and glasses.
 We provide a bath towel and hand towel per person, whilst the bedrooms have sheets, duvets and pillows for each guest.
-All the cleaning materials you will need are on board the boat, and we include a Breakfast Welcome Pack for bookings of 3 nights and over.
-There is a selection of books DVD's, CDs and travel games.
+All the cleaning materials you will need are on board the boat.
 A hair dryer is also kept on board.

 What do I need to bring?

 Food and drink if you don't want to stop at the pubs along the canal bank.
 A pair of non slip shoes are essential, as well as a set of waterproofs and sun cream in the summer.
 You do not need to dress up on a narrow boat holiday, most people wear casual clothes that are not too valuable as the lock sides can be dirty and some of the equipment can be greasy.
 We advise that you bring your possessions in a holdall, as storage space is of a premium.
 You will also need to bring a 12 volt phone charger (the one you plug into your car cigar lighter).

 What about insurance?

 You are required to take out your own holiday insurance to cover cancellation, personal accident and loss of personal effects.

 Full safety training will be given when you first arrive on the boat, use of life buoys, automatic life jackets, fire procedures etc. The handover procedure normally lasts between two and three hours depending on previous boating experience, please be assured that we will not leave you until we are happy that you can handle the boat safely and confidently.
 A copy of The Boater's Handbook will be left on the boat for you but please do not remove it.